Insurance Claims Adjusters

 Insurance adjusters need to be able to properly calculate an estimate of what the company owes for the claim.

 An insurance adjuster will need to meet with people who have suffered recent stressful and possibly traumatic experiences and may be understandably emotional, upset, or scatterbrained.
-It is important for insurance adjusters to be empathetic and sensitive to the client’s emotional state while also being firm and focused enough to extract the necessary information.
+It is vital for insurance adjusters to be empathetic and sensitive to the client’s emotional state while also being firm and focused enough to extract the necessary information.

 A detail-oriented personality

 Adjusters need to carefully review documents, insurance policies, and damaged property to determine the insurance company’s financial obligation.
-In this industry, small details can lead to large differences in financial outcomes, so an adjuster will need to be focused and accurate.
+In this industry, small details can lead to significant differences in financial outcomes, so an adjuster will need to be focused and accurate.

 How much does an insurance claim adjuster make?